nmerange/nmerange.github.io/_posts/2021-2-12-the-april-cold-poem.md

 Tags: poetry
 ---

+_(originally written April 12, 2020)_

-Feeling stresssed and overshwelmed in my brain\
+Feeling stresssed and overwhelmed in my brain\
 Hoping that sanity will remain\
 We must all stay still to stop this curse\
 To avoid the bad from getting worse